MARKET SNAPSHOT: Stocks Retreat From Records As Third-quarter Results Get Under Way

 Continue Reading Below

-U.S. stocks slipped lon Thursday, with major indexes retreating from record levels as investors read the first of a batch of third-quarter corporate results from the banking sector, led by J.P.
+U.S. stocks mostly slipped on Thursday, with major indexes retreating from record levels as investors read the first of a batch of third-quarter corporate results from the banking sector, led by J.P.
 Morgan Chase & Co., and Citigroup Inc.

 Read:Bank earnings: 'Lower for longer' means buybacks will continue (http://www.marketwatch.com/story/bank-earnings-lower-for-longer-means-buybacks-will-continue-2017-10-06)